 2010 was an equally exciting year for the group including the introduction of its highly successful Boogie Buddies Dance Classes and G Decks showcases as well as another capacity filled festival which narrowly missed out on becoming recognised as the UK’s Best Small Festival.

-2011 saw yet more growth with the continuation of the organisation’s key activities including another sell-out capacity festival showcase itself in front of 5,000 people.
-The festival’s success was cemented when Glasgowbury picked up the ‘Best Festival’ award at the first ever NI Music Awards in November.
+2011 saw yet more growth with the continuation of the organisation’s key activities including another sell-out capacity festival showcase to 5,000 people.
+The festival’s success was cemented when Glasgowbury picked up the ‘Best Festival’ award at the inaugural NI Music Awards in November.

 2012 saw Glasgowbury’s continued growth and domination as the 2012 festival takes its gigantic shape, the G Sessions celebrate their 8th year of operation and Glasgowbury look for a building from which they can house all of their strongly piloted programmes and initiatives.